-Death certificates received by NCHS are routinely checked for accuracy of state personnel-identified ICD-10 coding.
+Death certificates received by NCHS are routinely checked for accuracy of state personnelidentified ICD-10 coding.
 On occasion, NCHS staff will correct codes before entering the data into their databases.
-CPSC staff has no way of correcting CPSC records to mesh with NCHS records.
+CPSC staff, however, does not have access to NCHS records that would allow CPSC to harmonize its records with NCHS's records.
 CPSC receives death certificate facsimiles or electronic death certificates directly from the states before any possible corrections are deemed necessary per NCHS procedures.
 Consequently, there may be slight discrepancies between final NCHS counts and CPSC records.
 For this report, CPSC staff has assumed that, over time, the number of death certificates with ICD-10 codes changed by NCHS staff to the codes of interest (X47 and Y17), would equal approximately those changed to codes other than X47 or Y17, thereby having little long-term effect on the estimates.

-Table A.3 shows the weighting factors used to calculate the estimates for the years 2009-2019, based on the information available to CPSC staff.
+Table A.3 shows the weighting factors used to calculate the estimates for the years 2010-2020, based on the information available to CPSC staff.